jstonge/hello-research-groups/docs/index.md

 Sometimes, we can have a good idea of ego's career trajectory by just looking at that information.
 Here ego started at <span style="color:Salmon">Université Laval</span>, did a PostDoc at the <span style="color:CornflowerBlue">Santa Fe Institute</span>, then got a position at <span style="color:DarkGoldenRod">University of Vermont</span> where we started his research lab.

-We can also look at how the social and producitivity trajectory correlate with topical exploration by ego.
-Here we use SPECTER2's <ins>scientific document embedding</ins> to look at how career trajectory maps onto topic exploration.
-We can look at, for example, where did ego started by looking at his student's years:

-Do the patterns observed in the previous section are typical?
-We can put side by side researchers, and start investigating the question.
-Here are 4 researchers in complex systems who are all under 11 years of academic age.

 <figure>
   <img src="https://raw.githubusercontent.com/jstonge/hello-research-groups/main/docs/figs/plot1.svg" alt="Trulli" style="width:100%">